 admin accounts (on all instances).

 These accounts include:

-Once you have changed the password for the AEM admin account, you will need to use the new password when accessing CRX.
+After you have changed the password for the AEM admin account, use the new password when accessing CRX.

 admin password for the OSGi Web console

-This change will also be applied to the admin account used for accessing the Web console, so you will need to use the same password when accessing that.
+This change is also applied to the admin account used for accessing the Web console, so use the same password when accessing that.

 These two accounts use separate credentials and having distinct, strong password for each is vital to a secure deployment.